 Where to stay in Bwindi national park?

-Bwindi has got plenty of lodges from budget to luxury lodges that are distributed in the different sectors in Bwindi national park of Nkuringo, Buhoma, Ruhinja and Rushanga.
-We recommend you book for your accommodation prior to your coming and ensure that these accommodation facilities are according to your preferences.
+Bwindi has got plenty of lodges from budget to luxury lodges in the different sectors of Nkuringo, Buhoma, Ruhija and Rushaga.
+We recommend you book for your accommodation prior to your coming.
+Also, ensure that these accommodation facilities are according to your preferences.

 Some of the facilities include the following;

-In Rushanga; Rushanga gorilla lodge, four gorilla lodge, Rushaga gorilla havens lodge
+- In Rushaga; Rushaga gorilla lodge, four gorilla lodge, Rushaga gorilla havens lodge

-Pamoja tours and travel company is specialized in providing the best and sustainable tours and holidays to all its clients.
-With our hard working staff, we have secured a working relationship with different service providers to help us run our operations smoothly and provide you with all services you require starting from booking permits, accommodation to the dot.
+Pamoja tours and travel company provides the best and sustainable tours and holidays to all its clients.
+With our hard working staff, we have secured a working relationship with different service providers to help us run our operations smoothly.
+Additionally, we provide you with all services you require starting from booking permits, accommodation to the dot.
 All our safaris are life changing and affordable.
 Feel free to contact us in case you have any inquiry and get feedback in the shortest time possible.